SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Your fey qualities give you a supernatural charm.
 As a result, you make Charisma checks with advantage.
 In addition, you gain proficiency in one of the following skills of your choice: Deception, Performance, or Persuasion.

+### Level 7

+* Beguiling Twist

+You have advantage on saving throws against being charmed or frightened.
+In addition, whenever you or a creature you can see within 120 feet of you succeeds on a saving throw against being charmed or frightened, You can use your reaction to force the source to make a Wisdom saving throw against your spell save DC.
+If the save fails, the source is charmed or frightened by you (your choice) for 1 minute.
+The source can repeat the saving throw at the end of each of its turns, ending the effect on itself on a successful save.

+### Level 11

+* Fey Reinforcements

+You know the spell Summon Fey.
+It doesn't count against the number of ranger spells you know, and you can cast it without a material component.
+You can also cast it once without using a spell slot, and you regain the ability to do so when you finish a long rest.

 ### Level 15

 * Misty Wanderer